Special Application Center

 Section 32 can be implemented in conjunction with the Section 8(y) program.
 The Section 8(y) program is described separately in the PHA's Section 8 Administration Plan, if applicable to the PHA.
 See the Housing Choice Voucher (Section 8) homeownership program summary below for details regarding implementation of a voucher homeownership program.
 8(y) can only be used in connection with units that are not currently under ACC or that are released from the ACC as a result of the sale of the unit.
 Lease to purchase programs would not be eligible for 8(y) during the lease phase.

 Non-purchasing public housing residents may be displaced.
 In selling a public housing unit under a homeownership program, the PHA or Purchase and Resale Entity (PRE) must initially offer the unit to the resident occupying the unit if they meet the eligibility requirements.
 The current residents of the public housing units have the option of applying to the program in order to purchase their unit, relocating to another comparable unit, or receiving tenant-based assistance.
 PHAs must provide the resident with notice 90 days prior to the date of the sale of their unit, counseling, relocation expenses, and comparable replacement housing options.
-The right of first refusal does not extend to residents in non-public housing units
+The right of first refusal does not extend to residents in non-public housing units.

 After a homeownership plan has been approved, the local HUD office having jurisdiction for the PHA will monitor the plan's implementation using the Monitoring Review Checklist.

-In some instances, a PHA may be able to use the Section 8(y) program in conjunction with Section 32 as long as the requirements for both programs are met.
+A PHA may be able to use the Section 8(y) program in conjunction with Section 32 as long as the requirements for both programs are met.

 No new construction or substantial rehabilitation is allowed under Section 32.
 However, Section 32 generates an exception, allowing Public Housing Capital Funds to be used to acquire units for sale to residents that will not be put under public housing ACC contracts.
 This does not apply to the use of Capital Funds by a PHA to build or substantially rehabilitate units that are not public housing for sale under Section 32.
 Although public housing units that are newly constructed or substantially rehabilitated may be sold under Section 32, such construction and rehabilitation by the PHA is not covered under Section 32, but rather is governed by the public housing development regulations.
 Nonetheless, the final Section 32 rule (effective April 10, 2003) replaces the Section 5(h) rule.